airlock/microgateway-running-example/oidc/README.md

 > * [helm](https://helm.sh/docs/intro/install/) is installed.
 > * [kustomize](https://kustomize.io) >= 5.2.1 is installed.
 > * An Ingress Controller (e.g. Traefik, Ingress Nginx, ...) is deployed.
->
->   Please keep in mind, this is not a necessity for your deployments as Airlock Microgateway is fully compliant with Kubernetes Gateway API and can fulfill the Ingress function itself.
-It is just a lot easier to get the demo running.

 ## Airlock OIDC Microgateway prerequisites